-The main advantage of a hydrogen fuel cell vehicle is that it can be refueled quickly, usually in less than five minutes, and once fueled, a hydrogen fuel car can travel for about five hundred kilometers depending on the fuel tank capacity.
-Whereas for a comparable distance range, a battery operated electric car must be recharged for a few hours during which it cannot be used for traveling purpose.
+The main advantage of a hydrogen fuel cell vehicle is that it can be refueled quickly, usually in less than five minutes, and once fueled, a hydrogen fuel cell car can travel for about five hundred kilometers depending on the fuel tank capacity.
+Whereas for a comparable distance range, a battery operated electric car is required to be recharged for at least a few hours during which it cannot be used for traveling purpose.

-The recharging time of battery operated electric cars can create huge bottlenecks in the economy because during the battery car's long recharging time, it is rendered useless.
-Also if there is a blackout or when failure of electricity grid occurs, the electric cars can't be recharged.
-This problem does not arise in hydrogen fuel cell cars as their refueling or recharging time is very less and adequate amounts of hydrogen can be stored for emergency purposes.
+The recharging time of battery operated electric cars can create huge bottlenecks in the economy because during the battery car's long recharging time, the car remains useless.
+Also, if there is a power blackout or when failure of electricity grid occurs, the electric cars can't be recharged.
+These problems do not arise in hydrogen fuel cell cars as their refueling or recharging time is very less and adequate amounts of hydrogen can be stored for emergency purposes.

-Hydrogen fuel cell can be used in powering trains for very long distances even in remote areas where sending electricity through wires is not feasible.
-Hydrogen fuel cell powered trains will be more efficient alternative to diesel and electric trains.
+Hydrogen fuel cell can also be used in powering trains which travel for very long distances even in remote areas where sending electricity through wires is not feasible.
+Hydrogen fuel cells will be more efficient than diesel and electricity to power trains.
 Hydrogen fuel is already used in rockets and space shuttles, and in future, hydrogen fuel cells might also be used in aviation.

 As we can see both the battery operated electric vehicles and the fuel cell operated electric cars are useful for controlling air pollution in cities.
 However, the hydrogen fuel cell cars have huge advantages in terms of recharging time and in power outage situations.
 These things make hydrogen fuel cell cars a much better alternative compared to battery operated electric cars for a sustainable economy.